 For example, when they were created and why you created them, and add a NoIndex meta tag to prevent other forms of traffic coming to your landing pages.

 If you promote your business online and generate a lot of leads over the phone, then you should be using call tracking.

 Simply put, call tracking works by overriding the phone number on your website and replacing it with a unique phone number for each individual visitor.
 When the number is called the lead is sent to your original number.

 Basic call tracking can help you identify which channels are driving the most phone conversions.

-Although, with a marketing attribution tool like Ruler Analytics, you can go beyond call conversions and identify which marketing sources drive the most offline revenue and long-term value.
+Although, with a marketing attribution tool like Ruler, you can go beyond call conversions and identify which marketing sources drive the most offline revenue and long-term value.

 By closing the loop between sales revenue and marketing activity, Ruler provides a single point of truth to identify which marketing sources are driving offline revenue, allowing organisations to make meaningful decisions to optimise marketing spend.

 Ruler Analytics can sync data back to Google Analytics, your CRM or paid media solutions to give you insight where you need it most.

 It’s also worth noting that Ruler can also provide extra insight into the marketing source that generates visits or conversions to your site using value track parameters and UTMs, both online and offline.

 For instance, let’s say you have an offline print campaign.